 The system uses cell broadcast technology, which works over the mobile network rather than at a device level.
 All mobile phones that are compatible with the system, connected to the network and in range of the alert will receive Emergency Mobile Alerts.

 When alerts are received, recipients can expect to hear a loud, penetrating sound, and a notification will display information about the emergency that is occurring.
-Around two million handsets in use in New Zealand can receive the alerts at present.
+Around three million handsets in use in New Zealand can receive the alerts at present.

 You can check whether your phone is compatible at www.civildefence.govt.nz.